DataChangers/process-r-model-1/README.md

 This tutorial is about graphing a simple moderation model with the help of R with Hayes's PROCESS source code, and my MD2C graphing template.

-Andrew Hayes developed the [PROCESS macro for mediation, moderation and conditional process analysis](http://www.processmacro.org/).
+Andrew Hayes developed the [PROCESS macro for mediation, moderation, and conditional process analysis](http://www.processmacro.org/).
 He also wrote a fantastic book about it: [Introduction to Mediation, Moderation and Conditional Process Analysis](https://www.guilford.com/books/Introduction-to-Mediation-Moderation-and-Conditional-Process-Analysis/Andrew-Hayes/9781462549030).

 I made several Excel templates to help you [graph conditional effects](https://www.md2c.nl/process-graphing-templates/), but these were always based on SPSS output only.